FTWinston/enhanceJSON/README.md

 Run `npm install --save enhancejson`

 ## Usage
-enhanceJSON is used in the same way as you'd call JSON.parse / JSON.stringify.
-It uses a custom reviver and replacer to handle Maps, Sets and Dates.
-You can specify your own reviver and/or replacer, which will be used when the value being (de)serialised isn't a Map, Set or Date.
+enhanceJSON is used in the same way as you'd call JSON.stringify / JSON.parse.
+Internally, it uses a custom replacer and reviver to handle Maps, Sets and Dates.
+You can specify your own replacer and/or reviver, which will be used before (for replacers) or after (for revivers) the internal ones, when calling stringify or parse.

 ```javascript
 import * as enhanceJSON from 'enhancejson';